micsoder/ot-harjoitustyo/Documentation/functional_requirements.md

 ### The users
 ---
 There will be both an admin and a normal user, where the admin will have the right to do anything while the normal user's modification rights are limited.
+The admin can delete normal users and has access to program statistics.

 ### The user Interface (UI)
 ---